sqlpad/sqlpad/docs/connections.md

 Multi-statement transaction support is opt-in based on connection configuration.
 If a connection uses a driver and multi-statement transaction support is not enabled, the connection falls back to the legacy SQLPad behavior of opening a new connection for each query execution, then immediately closing it following the query.

 Work is under way to add multi-statement transaction support to drivers that benefit from the addition.
-At this time SQLite, Postgres, and ODBC drivers support this approach.
+At this time MySQL, SQLite, Postgres, and ODBC drivers support this approach.

 ## Defining Connections via Configuration